dnoursi/best-nba-matchups/README.md

 ## How to customize

 Customize this repo by changing the team names and "scores" in `goodteams.csv`.
-A team with a higher "score" is considered more interesting.
-Then each matchup is a given a score, and the matchups are sorted into tiers by how interesting you decided each should be.
+A team with a higher score is considered to have more interesting games; use any positive number for a team's score.
+From this file, each matchup is a given a score, and the matchups are sorted into tiers by how interesting you decided each should be.

 After customizing `goodteams.csv`, run the project as follows